-Although it’s a relatively newer roofing material, TPO has been used in commercial roofing applications for the last 30 years and has grown in popularity.
-The following are some of the top pros and cons to consider when thinking about TPO for your flat roof.
+Although it’s a relatively newer roofing material, TPO has been used in commercial roofing applications for the last 30 years.
+Recently, it has grown in popularity.
+The following are some of the top pros and cons to consider when thinking about TPO for your roofing system.

 One of the best advantages of TPO is its flexibility.
-TPO is more flexible than other single-ply materials, including EPDM and PVC, which makes it easier to install, especially around any pipes or vents on your roof.
-Its flexibility also gives it better weather resistance, allowing it to expand and contract without tearing in both hot and cold temperatures for better durability and lower maintenance.
+TPO is more flexible than other single-ply materials, including EPDM and PVC.
+This makes it easier to install, especially around any pipes or vents on your roof.
+Its flexibility also gives it better weather resistance.
+TPO can expand and contract without tearing in both hot and cold temperatures for better durability and lower maintenance.

 Con: Not All Materials Are Equal